foster95/kytchentable/README.md

 * As a Site Admin I can book tables in the booking slots so that I can book tables on behalf of guests
 * As a Site Admin I can see all of the bookings currently made so that I can be informed about how many covers are required at the restaurant at any given day and make any changes to bookings if needed
 * As a User I can register for an account with Kytchen Table so that I can log into the user portal
-* As a Site Admin I can delete any account so that I can control access to the user panel
+* As a Site Admin I can delete any account so that I can control who has a registered account
-* As a User I can delete my account so that *I no longer have an account with Kytchen Table
 * As a User I can book a table in a slot so that I can reserve my table at the restaurant
 * As a User I can amend an upcoming booking so that I can change the details provided to the restaurant
 * As a User I can log out of the user portal so that I can know that I am no longer in my account